Measuring a customer's willingness to pay

 Willingness to pay (WTP) is the maximum amount of money a customer is willing to pay for a product or service.
 It is a common metric measured in pricing research studies, which helps businesses to set optimum prices for their products and services to attract customers while maximising their profits.

-This article discusses the various factors that influence a customer’s willingness to pay and three methodologies of discovering WTP, as well as the pros and cons of each.
+This article discusses the difference between WTP and marginal willingness to pay, various factors that influence a customer’s willingness to pay, three methodologies of discovering WTP, as well as the pros and cons of each.

 What are the factors influencing WTP?